-As at 31 March 2023, the Group had 984 employees (31 March 2022: 903) working in Mainland China, Hong Kong, Macau, Singapore and Malaysia.
+As at 31 March 2024, the Group employed a total of 1,033 employees (31 March 2023: 984).
 Employees are remunerated according to their performance and work experience.
 On top of basic salary, variable income, discretionary bonus and share option may be granted to eligible staff by reference to the Group's performance as well as individual's performance.
-The total staff cost (including directors' remuneration) for the Reporting Year amounted to approximately HK\$205.2 million (2022: HK\$116.8 million).
+The total staff cost (including directors' remuneration) for the Reporting Year amounted to approximately HK\$236.2 million (2023: HK\$205.2 million).
 The dedication and hard work of the Group's staff during Reporting Year are generally appreciated and recognised.